Are recent immigrants a "ticking time bomb" for British public finances?

 Before discussing migrants, it is useful to calibrate expectations.1 If one is going to talk about the wages and labor force participation of a new group, one must also know what the labor market looked like before.

-However, not everyone is currently in work.
+Of course, not everyone is currently in work.
 According to ONS, about 75% of UK citizens aged 16-64 were employed in 2024.
 The remaining 25% might be unemployed, in school, providing care, or indeed anything else that takes you out of the labor force.

-Thus, the average working-age UK citizen made about £23,918 in 2024.
+Considering this, I estimate the median working-age UK citizen made about £23,918 in 2024.
+This is probably somewhat of an overestimate, though.

 What happened with migration from 2019 to 2024?